leo-bauer/personal_website2/research.md

 ### Works in Progress

-1. "Can Mediation Prevent Civil War in Self-Determination Disputes?"
+1. "Tracing Changes in Anti-Regime Protest Framing: Evidence from German Democratic Republic State Media."
 2023, Working Paper.
-With David E. Cunningham, Megan Lloyd and Sloan Lansdale.

-2. "Rebel Actors and Legitimacy Building."
-2023, Revise and Resubmit.
-With Kathleen Gallagher Cunningham and Margaret McWeeney.

-3. "Rebel Group Origins and Civilian Victimization."
+2. "Rebel Group Origins and Civilian Victimization."
 2023, Working Paper.
 With Jessica Maves Braithwaite and Kathleen Gallagher Cunningham.

-4. "Tracing Changes in Anti-Regime Protest Framing: Evidence from German Democratic Republic State Media."
-2023, Working Paper.
+3. "Rebel Actors and Legitimacy Building."
+2022, Revise and Resubmit.
+With Kathleen Gallagher Cunningham and Margaret McWeeney.

+4. "Can Mediation Prevent Civil War in Self-Determination Disputes?"
+2022, Working Paper.
+With David E. Cunningham, Megan Lloyd and Sloan Lansdale.

 ### Recent Projects